-I have an MA in philosophy from the University of Manitoba and a PhD from the University of Massachusetts, Amherst.
+I studied philosophy at the University of Manitoba and the University of Massachusetts, Amherst.
 My doctoral dissertation was on the structure of conscious experience.
-Among other things, it made an attempt to reconcile some traditional philosophical views about conscious experience with some recent experimental psychology.
-My research interests are broad and currently include the cognitive science of religion, questions about the meaning and value of life, and human rights discourse.
-I teach philosophy at a number of colleges and universities, including the University of Winnipeg, Menno Simons College, and Booth University College.
+Among other things, it attempted to reconcile some traditional philosophical views about conscious experience with some recent experimental psychology.
+I have always been interested in the implications of philosophy and science for Christian faith.
+Most recently I have been reading in the cognitive science of religion, considering how our views about God bear on meaning in life, and thinking about the nature of faith itself.
+I teach philosophy at a number of colleges and universities in Winnipeg and the surrounding area.